airladon/FigureOne/docs/examples/Interactive Video - Trig 2 - Names/README.md

 http-server
 ```

-You can then open a browser and go to `http://localhost:8080/docs/examples/Interactive%20Video%20-%20Trig%202%20-%20Names/index.html`.
+You can then open a browser and paste `http://localhost:8080/docs/examples/Interactive Video - Trig 2 - Names/index.html` in the browser address bar

 ![](example.gif)